sitewards/ansible-role-lets-encrypt/README.md

 | type      | The type of provider that will be implementing the required authorisation                                        |

 ## Caveats
+Please Note that the lets_encrypt_common_name and all domains configured in lets_encrypt_resources should resolve and have valid A records.

 ### Limited Support